GetPlaced60/DevOps-AWS-ECS-ECR/README.md

 ## What is AWS Elastic Container Registry?

 **Amazon Elastic Container Registry (Amazon ECR) is a managed container image registry service.
 Customers can use the familiar Docker CLI, or their preferred client, to push, pull, and manage images.
 Amazon ECR provides a secure, scalable, and reliable registry for your Docker images.**

+### ECR Steps

+Here comes the task in which we create the repository on AWS using ECR where our application docker image will reside.
+To begin with the creation of a repository on ECR we first search ECR on AWS console and follows the below steps.